-Dan Hartzog, Jr., a municipal and employment law attorney with Cranfill Sumner & Hartzog LLP (CSH Law), was recently named the Town Attorney for Angier, N.C.
-He began serving as Town Attorney on April 1, 2018 in addition to maintaining his current practice at CSH Law.
+Dan Hartzog, Jr., a municipal and employment law attorney with Cranfill Sumner & Hartzog LLP (Cranfill Sumner), was recently named the Town Attorney for Angier, N.C.
+He began serving as Town Attorney on April 1, 2018 in addition to maintaining his current practice at Cranfill Sumner.

 Hartzog was approved as Town Attorney during the March 19 Board of Commissioners meeting.

 “This is a wonderful opportunity to represent a great community.
 I look forward to working with everyone at the Town of Angier,” Hartzog said.